MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

 ## Connection reference naming

 The display name of a connection reference should be unique so different connection references can be differentiated by name alone.
-By default, a connection reference name mentions the target connector, includes the current solution name for context, and includes a random suffix to ensure uniqueness.
+By default, a connection reference name includes the target connector, the current solution name for context, and a random suffix to ensure uniqueness.
 Consider adjusting the connection reference name to something unique and something that explains what it will be used for.

-## Reusing connections in a solution flow
+## Reuse connections in a solution flow

 Flows created outside a solution use connections directly.
 Flows created in a solution use connection references and the connection reference points at the connection.
 To reuse a connection within a solution flow, you first need to create a connection reference pointing at that connection.

-## Updating a flow to use connection references instead of connections
+## Update a flow to use connection references instead of connections

 When a flow isn't in a solution, it uses connections.
 If that flow is then added into solution, it will continue to use connections initially.
 Flows can be updated to use connections references instead of connections in one of two ways: